romaonthego/RETableViewManager/README.md

 ### Item to Cell Mapping

-It's super easy to create custom mappings, for example, this how all NSString objects are being matched with RETableViewCell:
+It's super easy to create custom mappings, for example, this how all `NSString` objects are being matched with `RETableViewCell`:

 ``` objective-c
 [_tableViewManager mapObjectClass:@"NSString" toTableViewCellClass:@"RETableViewCell"];
 ```

-If you take a look at [RETableViewManager Source Code](https://github.com/romaonthego/RETableViewManager/blob/master/RETableViewManager/RETableViewManager.m) you may find how default mapping is performed:
+If you take a look at [RETableViewManager Source Code](https://github.com/romaonthego/RETableViewManager/blob/master/RETableViewManager/RETableViewManager.m) you may find out how default mapping is performed:

 ``` objective-c
 - (void)setDefaultMapping